Date of Award:

 In addition to finding a rich variety of new neutral and anionic BxHy (x = 3 – 6 and y = 4 – 7) clusters that could be building blocks for novel hydrogen-boron materials during the course of conducting this research, optical isomerism was discovered in select neutral and anionic boron-hydride clusters.
 Furthermore, the transition from planar to 3- dimensional geometries in global minimum B6Hx - clusters was discovered using ab initio techniques during this study.
 Chemical bonding analysis using the AdNDP method was performed for all global minimum structures and low-lying isomers.
 The chemical bonding pattern recovered by the AdNDP method in all cases is consistent with the geometric structure.
 The theoretical vertical detachment energies presented in this dissertation may help interpret future photoelectron spectroscopic studies of the anions presented here.

 Olson, Jared K., "Ab Initio Search for Novel BxHy Building Blocks with Potential for Hydrogen Storage" (2010).
 All Graduate Theses and Dissertations.
-Paper 844.
+844.